lealfp/labPLN/README.md

+# Summary
 Repository to execute Natural Language Processing experiments.
 It provides two independent environments built as docker containers:
-- Jupyter notebooks
-- GPU-enabled Python container
+- Jupyter notebooks: the environment used to run Topic Attention, as described in the paper.
+- GPU-enabled Python container: an environment used to train the deep neural networks analysed on the paper.

 # Linux instructions to run